Trademark New Zealand

 1. Applicant’s name, address and nationality;

-5. A Certified translation and transliteration if your mark consist of non-English word;
+4. Certified translation and transliteration if the mark contains non-English words.